philipptrenz/433MHz-Wireless-Sockets-API/README.md

 # RaspberryPi-433MHz-Remote-Switches-Web-Controller
 This project provides a web api, written in python, to control cheap Remote Control Switches based on 433 MHz via a Raspberry Pi.
 It also provides a web interface for a handy use of the API.
 All you need is a 433 MHz RF transmitter for a few bucks.
-Have fun!

-**NOTICE: Still in development, many features are still missing!
-Feel free to ask and to report bugs!
+Features:
+* Trigger rc switches to turn on and off via GET requests
+* Store ('bookmark'), remove and list your devices with name and state via POST requests
+* Simple web interface to control and manage your remote control switches

+Planned features:
+* Scheduler for time and event based tasks
+* Improve security
+* Code documentation (yeah, sorry ...)

+**Feel free to ask, report bugs and improve!**

 ## What it is